Order-One Rolling Shutter Cameras: Derivations and Proofs

 \end{small} The last line computes the ideal of the curve $\mathcal{C}$ along which the camera center moves.
 By plugging in random values for the parameters $o_i, t_j, v_k$, we see that the ideal describes a twisted cubic curve in the variables $c_1,c_2,c_3$.

 The projection matrix $P(a)$ and the rolling planes map $\Sigma^\vee(a)$ can be computed as follows:

 Again, by plugging in random values for the parameters $o_i, t_j, v_k$, we see that the rolling planes map $\Sigma^\vee$ is of degree four in $a$.
 This means that for a generic space point $X$, there are four solutions in $a$ such that $X$ is contained in the rolling plane $\Sigma(a)$.
-Each such solution $a$ gives rise to an image point $P(a)\cdot X$. \end{proof}
+Each such solution $a$ gives rise to an image point $P(a)\cdot X$. \myqed \end{proof}

-\begin{proof}[Proof of Proof of Theorem \ref{thm:twistedCubicOrder1}] We continue to work with the \Macaulay{} code from above.
+\begin{proof}[Proof of Theorem \ref{thm:twistedCubicOrder1}] We continue to work with the \Macaulay{} code from above.
 First, we can check for every choice of parameters that either $\Sigma(0) \cap \Sigma(1)$ or $\Sigma(0) \cap \Sigma(2)$ is a line (and not a plane):

 Hence, if all rolling planes are supposed to intersect in a line $K$, then $K$ has to be one of those two lines.
 This means that we have to express the condition that $\Sigma(0) \cap \Sigma(i)$ (for $i \in \{ 1,2 \}$) being a line implies that it is contained in all rolling planes $\Sigma(a)$.
 These conditions are encoded in the following ideals \texttt{I1} and \texttt{I2}: